 What Is Anti-Racism?

-In 2020, being “not racist” is simply not enough.
+In today’s world, being “not racist” is simply not enough.
 You are can be for or against racism, but there’s no gray area between the two.
 Being anti-racist is so much more than just posting a black square on your social media feed.
 It takes willingness and honesty to self-reflect and to educate yourself on the subject matter.
 One of the best ways to learn about what it takes to be an anti-racist is through reading.
-Below are 10 Best Books On Anti-Racism.
+Below are the 10 Best Books On Anti-Racism.

 What’s the problem with being “not racist”?
 It is a claim that signifies neutrality: “I am not a racist, but neither am I aggressively against racism.”
 There is no neutrality in the racism struggle.
 The opposite of “racist” isn’t “not racist.”
 It is “antiracist”.